Andrews Artistry

 What particular event in your life has been fundamental in shaping you?

 I was diagnosed with oral cancer just before the pandemic.
-It gave me a real push to create my own path and focus on the work I want to do.
+It gave me a real push to create my path and focus on the work I want to do.
 I’m now in remission!

 Which of your earliest memories is the fondest?